SelfMadeHero’s third H.P. Lovecraft adaptation by I.N.J. Culbard, The Shadow Out Of Time is another smashing success.

 Rule number 2.
 You must stay true to medium to which the story is being adapted.

 I didn’t want to ever approach Lovecraft’s work and just copy and paste his prose into my book and not leave out a single word.
 There’s little point doing that.
 That’s not an adaptation.
 That’s a transcription.
 You don’t watch a movie adaptation and have a narrator droning on for eight hours as you try to watch a film.
 So that’s rule number two and that dictates that a lot of that lengthy prose has to go.
 With a visual medium like comics, much like the movies, you’re going to be showing not telling.
 There’s going to be a great deal of visual exposition because that’s true to the medium, otherwise people might as well just read the original book.
 An adaptation is a different experience.

 I think there’s sometimes the perception that an adaptation, be it film or comics, is almost like the CliffNotes for a book you can’t be bothered reading.
 A short cut if you like.
 And they really shouldn’t be that.
 There should be a value to reading an adaptation and reading the original, just as there would be a value to seeing a film adaptation.
 My adaptations have to work as books in their own right and hopefully they do just that.

 I’ve read numerous criticisms online about the lack of unique features in Culbard’s faces.
 Looking at the pages above you can see that with his minimalist style there are visual identifiers such as shape, cheekbones, and hair to define.
-Yes there isn’t a lot of change but there is extensive emotional range shown.
+Yes, there isn’t a lot of change but there is an extensive emotional range shown.

 Production quality is excellent: sewn binding, thick paper and cover stock, short bios on the french-fold flaps.
 Even though it’s a softcover book it’s designed to last.
-As usual no extras, introductions or behind the scenes included.
+As usual, no extras, introductions or behind the scenes included.
 An excellent value at $20.